 Using smart water meters with 4G technology to monitor water usage (commercial or residential) allows monitoring of water consumption in real time and instant leak detection and/or water theft identification.
 Sensors are being used in Pumicestone Passage to monitor the salinity and oxygen levels of the water to protect wildlife and our waterways.

-There are over 130 free public Wi-Fi access points along the Sunshine Coast with more access points being installed in 2017.
+There are more than 200 free public Wi-Fi access points along the Sunshine Coast.
 Data collected from the access points allow council to understand how public spaces are used and inform future design and planning.